flpn/express-restful-api/README.md

-# Express.js RESTful API
+# Express.js + MongoDB RESTful API
-Simple demo application on how to use a restful api with Express.js
+Simple demo application on how to use a restful api with Express.js and MongoDB